apache/camel/examples/camel-example-osgi/README.txt

 OSGi Example
 =====================

 This example shows how use OSGi with Camel.
-It can be run using Maven or Ant.
+It can be run using Maven.

 Running from cmd line outside OSGi container
 ============================================